llvm/llvm-project/llvm/docs/GitHub.rst

   # Commit your changes
   git commit file.cpp -m "Code Review adjustments"

+  # Format changes
+  git clang-format HEAD~

+  # Recommit if any formatting changes
+  git commit -a --amend

   # Push your changes to your fork branch, be mindful of
   # your remotes here, if you don't remember what points to your